-Nepal is located in South Asia and shares territorial borders with India and China with an area of 147,181 square kilometers and a population of approximately 30 million.
+Nepal is located in South Asia.
+It shares territorial borders with India and China with an area of 147,181 square kilometers and a population of approximately 26.5 million.
 Kathmandu is the nation’s capital and the largest metropolitan city.
-Previously ruled supposed to be the holiest Hindu temple in the world.
-Not only for the Hindus but also for the Buddhists Nepal offers a unique place of pilgrimage as it happens to be the birthplace of Lord Buddha, the apostle of peace and compassion.
+Previously a Hindu Kingdom, Nepal was declared a secular country in 2007.
+Nevertheless, Nepal offers a unique place of pilgrimage not only for the Hindus but also for Buddhists and other religions.
+Lumbini, the birthplace of Lord Buddha, lies in Nepal.
+Buddha is known as the apostle of peace and compassion all over the world.

-Nepal is a place of festivals with some part of the kingdom or the other celebrating some festival during everyday of the year.
-Festivals may be linked with the remembrance of the departed soul, to herald the different seasons, to mark the beginning or end of the agricultural cycle, to mark the national events, or just family celebrations.
-On a festive day the Nepalese take their ritual bath, worship different gods and goddesses, visit temple, observe fasting and undertake feasting.
-The most important aspect of Nepali culture is the religious harmony and understanding prevailing among the Hindus and Buddhist.
+Nepal is home to festivals and celebrations as it hosts various caste and ethnic groups.
+Some parts of the kingdom celebrate festivals every day around the year.
+Festivals may be linked with the remembrance of the departed soul, heralding the different seasons, marking the beginning or end of the agricultural cycle, as well as national events, or it may just be a family celebration.
+On a festive day, the Nepali take their ritual bath, worship different gods and goddesses, visit temples, observe fasting and organize a feast.
+The most important aspect of Nepali culture is the religious harmony and understanding, prevailing among Hindu, Buddhist, and other religions; and ethnic groups.